 - Refinancing only makes sense in some scenarios.
-If you decide to refinance your best bet is going with Penfed or Lendkey.
+If you decide to refinance your best bet is to go with Penfed or LendKey.

 Personally, this is where I screwed up some.
 With most of my undergraduate loans in deferment, I only paid the minimums… and waited until 2016 to get rid of them all.

 I should have taken 75% of my income and just paid them off while I lived at home.
 If you are new graduate from college my biggest money tip – accelerate your student loan payments and get rid of your student loans as fast as possible!

 Don't be tempted by the commercials advertising, “Why all new college graduates should get a new car.”

 Sorry – but you don't deserve a new car.
 In fact, if you have student loan debt you need to first pay that off and start saving before you ever buy a new car.
 Learn from me.